Tokooos: Singles

+Promotion

+On 26 November 2016, Ipupa was scheduled to perform at the Mirano Continental in Brussels as part of the album's promotion, but the concert was ultimately cancelled following a large-scale mobilization by the Combattants, a dissident movement opposed to then-Congolese president Joseph Kabila, as well as Congolese artists perceived to be aligned with his regime.
+Due to the scale of the mobilization, local authorities deployed riot police to maintain public order, and the movement later announced a ban on European stage performances by Congolese musicians accused of collaborating with the ruling elite.
+In 2017, Ipupa planned another concert at La Cigale in Paris for 22 June.
+However, the concert was annulled the preceding day by the Paris Police Prefecture, citing potential "serious disturbances to public order" instigated by the Combatants.

-After the release of the project, Fally pushed the promotion to the maximum by granting interviews to French medias like Le Monde, Paris Match, to channels France 24, Africa 24, TV5 Monde, BFM TV, and to radio channels RFI, Africa Radio and to a few websites like OKLM.com.
+After Tokooos release, Ipupa pushed the promotion to the maximum by granting interviews to French medias like Le Monde, Paris Match, to channels France 24, Africa 24, TV5 Monde, BFM TV, and to radio channels Radio France Internationale, Africa Radio and to a few websites like OKLM.com.
 Skyrock, notably devotes a week to him on Planète Rap.

 Thank you to all my warriors, and to all lovers of good music; thank you to the artists and composers who participated in this project; thank you to my teams, my label Elektra France, this is your golden record!